mohith7548/MY-XV6/README.md

 ## Introduction
 xv6 is a teaching operating system developed in the summer of 2006 for MIT's  operating systems course.
 It is a re-implement the popular Unix 6 for multiprocessor x86 systems.
 Hence called xv ’6’.
 In this project we focused on extending the features in xv6.
 We’ve added some new commands and also modified scheduling algorithm.
-The MIT’s xv6 source code can be found here.
-And this project code here.
+The MIT’s xv6 source code can be found [here](https://github.com/mit-pdos/xv6-public).

 ## What we have added
 There were some crucial things missing and we implemented these into xv6